Sun Salutations: Illuminate Your True Self

 In modern western yoga classes, Sun Salutation A consists of 10 postures, and Sun Salutation B consists of 18 poses.
 These postures are performed at the beginning of class (most commonly but not limited to vinyasa classes) to warm the body, loosen the muscles, and practice breathing as the primary focus which helps yogis calm their minds, ease stress, and develop a moving meditation.

-Perhaps consider a few rounds of the Sun Salutation to start each, or maybe you want to go for the traditional practice of 108 Sun Salutations at the change of seasons - Summer and Winter Solstice or Spring and Fall Equinox!
+Perhaps consider a few rounds of the Sun Salutation to start each day, or maybe you want to go for the traditional practice of 108 Sun Salutations at the change of seasons - Summer and Winter Solstice or Spring and Fall Equinox!
 Why 108?
 In many religions 108 is a sacred number.
 For the purposes of this article, we will examine just a few.
 In the Sanskrit alphabet, there are 54 letters each having a masculine and feminine version (54 + 54 = 108).

 Also, the diameter of the Sun is 108 times the diameter of the Earth.
 Therefore, with each completed Sun Salutation, you have symbolically completed one rotation around the Sun and back down to Earth.
 Allowing the thought of the Sun illuminating our truest self in the process!